 We all know that taking care of your kitchen garden can be quite troublesome in the summer.
 That’s because this season brings with it a lot of insects, pests, and flies that can ruin your lovely plants.
-But, this year, the heat isn’t the only problem, with an extended lockdown and limited availability of plant care products.
-But your plants will remain safe, because we have some really easy hacks on how to take care of your indoor plants with ingredients in your kitchen.
+But, this year, the intense heat has been unprecedented and has arrived far too early.
+To keep your plants safe and happy, we have some really easy hacks on how to take care of your indoor plants with ingredients in your kitchen.

 Read on, plant lovers.